HL7/fhir-us-ndh/input/intro-notes/StructureDefinition-ndh-HealthcareService-notes.md

 | PractitionerRole:service |

 #### Special Search Parameters
-The search parameters outlined are straightforward for basic scenarios but have limitations in handling complex combination queries.
+The search parameters outlined above are straightforward for basic scenarios but have limitations in handling complex combination queries.
 To enhance these capabilities, employing the special search parameters [_filter](https://hl7.org/fhir/R5/search_filter.html#3.2.3) is recommended.

 ##### Search use cases
 ###### Search for all organizations and locations provide a given HealthcareService